 Dutch bikes are classic in design because of their vintage looking frames and traditional parts including guards, fenders, and rear racks.
 If you’re shopping for a classic commuter bike, then our Peace city bicycles are a perfect choice for you.
 Make sure to check our Bike with Basket package for the authentic and classy utility style.

 Choose Your Preferred Dutch Style Commuter Package

 European Cycle Chic Lifestyle Wherever You're

-Our Peace Dreamer bikes will be shipped to you anywhere in the world – contact us for rates.
+Our Peace bikes will be shipped to you anywhere in the world – contact us for rates.
 You’ll get a European style bicycle sent to your door equipped with all the guards needed to protect your clothes.
 Now you can follow your favorite cycle chic fashion with ease.
-Each Peace Dreamer bike is a great commuter with an upright riding position – a perfect fit for the European lifestyle.
+Each Peace bike is a great commuter with an upright riding position – a perfect fit for the European lifestyle.